Musicians |

 Antonio Coppola

 Antonio Coppola began to study the piano at a very early age.
 In 1965 he enrolled in the Santa Cecilia Conservatory, and followed courses in piano performance, composition and orchestral conducting until 1977.
 In 1975 the Rome Cineclub L’officina invited him to perform as piano accompanist for a series of silent film retrospectives.
-He was so fascinated and inspired by this experience that he gave up all other musical activities in order to devote himself exclusively to creating soundtracks for silent cinema.
-From that time onwards, Antonio Coppola has been the guest of film festivals and retrospectives all over the world, both as a musician and as a member of juries, as well as having been engaged by a number of film archives and universities as a research consultant on the restoration of original soundtrack.
+Since then, he has dedicated himself exclusively to creating soundtracks for silent cinema.
+He has been the guest of film festivals and retrospectives around the world, both as a musician and as a member of juries.
+He has also been engaged by a number of film archives and universities as a research consultant on the restoration of original soundtracks.
 He has also taught at workshops and given papers at conferences on techniques of improvisation and the composition of soundtracks for silent cinema.

 Daniele Furlati